 Descriptor Field Definition MBO The field must contain a 1.
 The MBO and MBMO fields are used to distinguish 32-bit and 64-bit item list entries.
 Item code A word containing a symbolic code that describes the information in the buffer or the information to be returned to the buffer, pointed to by the buffer address field.
 The item codes are listed in the Item Codes section.
-MBMO The field must contain a $-1$ .
+MBMO The field must contain a -1.
 The MBMO and MBO fields are used to distinguish 32-bit and 64-bit item list entries.
 Buffer length A quadword specifying the number of bytes in the buffer pointed to by the buffer address field.
 The length of the buffer needed depends on the item code specified in the item code field of the item descriptor.
 If the value of buffer length is too small, the service truncates the data.
+Buffer address A quadword containing the 64-bit address of the buffer that receives or passes information.